OMS-lab/matlab-hardware-drivers/README.md

 A collection of hardware drivers written in MATLAB, primarily related to control and measurement using automated microscopy.

+These drivers are commented, but are often implemented for specific applications.
+As such, they will probably need work to be adapted to other uses.

 ## Installation

 Most drivers can be used independently.
 Usage is given in each class.
+Some drivers require additional packages, such as dotnet files, dll files, or low-level drivers.
+These are generally labelled.

+## Authors

+Most drivers are written by Patrick Parkinson (patrick.parkinson@manchester.ac.uk), but with contributions from Stephen Church, Juan Alanis, Stefan Skalsky.

 ## Drivers included

+The drivers are provided in the Hardware Driver Code folder.
+Below, the driver files are listed with links to the manufacturer website.

 - **[Acton 2150 spectrometer](https://www.princetoninstruments.com/wp-content/uploads/2020/04/SpectraPro_Datasheet.pdf)** acton2150.m
 - **[Attocube ANC350 controller](https://www.attocube.com/downloads/anc350-piezo-motion-und-readout-controller.pdf)** anc350.m